 Join us for the Opening Reception of Works on Paper, a selection of prints and drawings created by Oklahoma artists in the 1970s and 1980s.

-The Oklahoma State Arts Council entrusted Artspace at Untitled with over one hundred works on paper as a part of our Graphic Arts Resource Center.
+The Oklahoma State Arts Council entrusted Artspace at Untitled with over fifty works on paper as a part of our Graphic Arts Resource Center.
 This gift helped Artspace establish a wide-ranging collection of prints and drawings from that time period, which can be viewed by appointment during open gallery hours.